Janusec/source.janusec.github.io/content/documentation/installation.md

 > }

 * "node_role": "master"  ( fixed `master` )
-* "admin_http_listen": ":9080" ( Listen on all IP address by default, custom address with internal `IP:Port` is preferred, such as `10.10.10.10:9080` )
-* "admin_https_listen": ":9443" ( Listen on all IP address by default, custom address with internal `IP:Port` is preferred, such as `10.10.10.10:9443` )

-> For security reasons, use internal `IP:Port` is preferred.

 ##### Slave Node (Optional)
 Usually only one **Master Node** is required for small scale web applications.